 - While it's simmering, bring 2500 ml water to a boil and add 2 ½ tsp salt.
 Once the water is boiling, add 240 g dry spaghetti and cook for the time stated on the packaging.
 (Reduce by 1-2 minutes for el dente.)

-- Once the meat sauce has reached your desired thickness, remove the bay leaf and add 1 pinch nutmeg and 1 pinch cinnamon.
+- Once the meat sauce has reached your desired thickness, remove the bay leaf and add 1 pinch nutmeg powder and 1 pinch cinnamon.
 Mix well.

 - Drain the spaghetti and divide onto serving plates.
 Pour an equal amount of meat sauce on top of each portion of spaghetti.
+Sprinkle with 1 tsp grated parmesan cheese and 1 tsp fresh parsley (optional).

 - Enjoy!